ETFs 101China Internet ETFs

 There are many potential advantages for a US-listed company to have a secondary of dual primary listing in Hong Kong.
 US and Hong Kong share classes are fungible, meaning shares can be freely converted from one listing location to another, as long as your broker allows for such a conversion.
 KraneShares' professional management team handles the conversion of US-listed stocks into Hong Kong shares for KWEB's holdings on behalf of our clients.

-*Dollar cost averaging does not guarantee against a loss and is not solution to investment risk.
+**Dollar cost averaging does not guarantee against a loss and is not a solution to investment risk.
 As markets tend to rise over time, you may do better if you invest a lump sum earlier.

 Citations:

-1. .
-Williams, Erica Y. “PCAOB Secures Complete Access to Inspect, Investigate, Chinese Firms for First Time in History,” Public Company Accounting Oversight Board (PCAOB) News Release.
+1. Williams, Erica Y. “PCAOB Secures Complete Access to Inspect, Investigate, Chinese Firms for First Time in History,” Public Company Accounting Oversight Board (PCAOB) News Release.
 December 15, 2022.

 2. Franck, Thomas.
 “Treasury Secretary Yellen sees no need for China sanctions as US tries to deter aid to Russia,” CNBC.
 March 25, 2022.